Credit for Co-Ops and Internships

 Put your Learning to Work

 Whether it’s a semester-long co-op or a summer internship, taking part in these experiential learning opportunities is a powerful way to prepare for your career.
-We encourage all College of Engineering and Computer Science (CECS) students to consider seeking a co-op or internship during their degree program, and there’s support to help you find and succeed in those opportunities.
+We encourage all College of Engineering and Computer Science students to consider seeking a co-op or internship during their degree program, and there’s support to help you find and succeed in those opportunities.

 Co-ops and internships give you a chance to apply what you're learning in the classroom to real-world challenges.
 These experiences help you: